-- (1) The operator shall capture or combust natural gas if technically feasible using best industry practices and control technologies. - (2) A flare stack shall be located at a minimum of 100 feet from the nearest surface hole location and shall be enclosed and equipped with an automatic ignition system or continuous pilot. - (3) In an emergency or malfunction, the operator may vent natural gas to avoid a risk of an immediate and substantial adverse impact on safety, public health, or the environment.
+(1) The operator shall capture or combust natural gas if technically feasible using best industry practices and control technologies.

+(2) A flare stack shall be located at a minimum of 100 feet from the nearest surface hole location unless otherwise approved by the division and shall be enclosed and equipped with an automatic ignition system or continuous pilot.

+(3) In an emergency or malfunction, the operator may vent natural gas to avoid a risk of an immediate and substantial adverse impact on safety, public health, or the environment.
 The operator shall report natural gas vented or flared during an emergency or malfunction to the division pursuant to Paragraph (1) of Subsection G of 19.15.27.8 NMAC.